TheGoogleAdmin/DiscordControlledRobot/README.md

 7. Portable speaker

-I then used a shoebox for the chasis.
+I then used a shoebox for the chassis.